What to Expect from NGN Questions and the Next Generation NCLEX

-NCLEX will be changing soon!
-Due to this, you may have questions about the changes, their reason, and the implementation time.
-So to help you better understand the exam's future, we've answered all your questions about the Next Generation NCLEX.
+In 2023, the NCLEX was updated to the Next Generation NCLEX.
+Due to this, you may have questions about the changes, their reason, and how the new NGN questions work.
+So to help you better understand what to expect, we've answered all your questions about the Next Generation NCLEX.

 What is Next Generation NCLEX?

 NCSBN constantly strives to test the knowledge and skills of future nurses in the best possible way.
-It is to ensure that the practicing nurses are competent to provide adequate care to their clients.
+This ensures that practicing nurses are competent to provide adequate and safe care to their clients.

 Increasing healthcare demand requires nurses to undergo more thorough testing.
-Hence, a new and improved NCLEX exam is coming, i.e., the Next Generation NCLEX (NGN).
-NGN will ask you innovative questions to help you develop your critical thinking and clinical decision-making skills.
-For better preparation for the exam, let's have an overview of the changes you can expect.
+Hence, a new and improved NCLEX was introduced: the Next Generation NCLEX (NGN).
+One of the goals of these new NGN questions is to help you develop your critical thinking and clinical decision-making skills.
+For better preparation for the exam, let's have an overview of what you can expect.

-The NCSBN has confirmed that the Next Generation NCLEX will launch on 1 April 2023.
-Hence, If you have entered nursing school in Fall 2021 or later, you will be tested through NGN.
+The NCSBN launched the Next Generation NCLEX on April 1st, 2023.
+Hence, If you entered nursing school in Fall of 2021 or later, you will be tested through NGN.

-Extended Multiple Response: This item will allow you to choose one or more options simultaneously.
-It is similar to the current multiple response questions but will have more options and partial scoring.
+Extended Multiple Response: This item allows you to choose one or more options simultaneously.
+It is similar to the previous multiple response questions but can have more options and partial scoring.

-Extended Drag and Drop: This item type will allow you to move or place the response options into specific answer spaces.
-It is similar to the current Ordered Response Questions on the NCLEX, but you don't have to use all the given response options.
+Extended Drag and Drop: This item type allows you to move or place the response options into specific answer spaces.
+It is similar to the previous ordered response questions, but you don't have to use all the given response options.
 At times, there may be more response options than answer spaces.

-Cloze (Drop–Down): This type of question will allow you to select one option from a drop-down list.
+Cloze (Drop–Down): This type of question allows you to select one option from a drop-down list.
 There may even be more than one drop-down list in a question.
 These drop-down lists may be words or phrases in sentences, charts, or tables.

 Enhanced Hot spot (Highlighting): In this type of question, you can highlight words or phrases to select your answer.
 You can select or deselect the highlighted parts by clicking on the words or phrases.
 The question will ask you to read a portion of a client's medical record, including a nursing note, lab values, medical history, medication record, etc. After that, you must select the words or phrases that answer the question.